vessl-ai/examples/langchain/question_answering/readme.md

 ## [1] Start with VESSL
 ### You can make server that can access from anywhere

-### 0. Get your OpenAI API and Prepare your data (eg. books for study, documents on github, etc)
+### 0. Get your OpenAI API, Prepare your data (eg. books for study, documents on github, etc)
 ###### Get your own OpenAI API key from [here](https://platform.openai.com/account/api-keys)